sharebears/pulsar/ROADMAP.md

 - [ ] Documentation about model abstractions and column names / types in BaseModel
 - [ ] Simplify ``check_permissions`` permissions/ validator complexity
 - [ ] Fix type annotations for other models in `users.models`
+- [ ] Re-create a ``serializers.py`` file for each module, and create a permission attrs mixin subclassed from a permission shell class -- split the long permission tuples from the meat of the model

 ## Testing & Typing
 * [ ] Classify integration tests vs unit tests (request tests = integration)